Relative unitary RZ-spaces and the Arithmetic Fundamental Lemma: The Arithmetic Fundamental Lemma

 For the Lie algebra version, we have to restrict to artinian elements since we defined the intersection product only in this case, see Definition \ref{defInter}.

 \begin{conj}[Arithmetic Fundamental Lemma, Lie algebra version] For any $y\in \mfs(E_0)_{\mr{rs}}$ matching an artinian element $x\in \mfu(J_1)$, there is an equality

 \end{conj}

-\begin{rmk} Just as in the case of the Jacquet-Rallis Fundamental Lemma, see Remark \ref{rmkNotation}, the left hand side of the AFL identities does not depend on the chosen lattice $Λ_0$.
+\begin{rmk} Just as in the case of the Fundamental Lemma, see Remark \ref{rmkNotation}, the left hand side of the AFL identities does not depend on the chosen lattice $Λ_0$.
 Also, it does not depend on the chosen $E_0$-structure $W_0\subset W$, which will follow from the Corollaries \ref{lemorbints} and \ref{lemorbintsLie} below.
-Hence the quadruple $(E_0,(V,J_1),u,g)$ (resp.\! $(E_0,(V,J_1),u,x)$) is enough to formulate the identity $(\mr{AFL}_{E_0,V,u,g})$ (resp.\! $(\mathfrak{afl}_{E_0,V,u,x})$), which justifies our notation. \end{rmk}
+Hence the quadruples $(E/E_0,(V,J_1),u,g)$ and $(E/E_0,(V,J_1),u,x)$ are sufficient to formulate the respective identity. \end{rmk}

 The group and the Lie algebra version of the AFL are related by the following result.